-There is, notably, no individual time trial, and so separations could happen throughout the earlier puncheur-style stage, and even on the gravel stage 4 that includes six climbs and four sections of unpaved roads in the last 60km of the 126km race from Troyes to Bar-sur-Aube.
-Stage 5 will also be decisive as it is the longest day of the event at 170km, reaching beyond the maximum 160km limit set by the UCI for the Women's WorldTour.
+There is, notably, no individual time trial, and so the smaller separations, so far, have happen throughout the earlier puncheur-style stages, and even on the gravel stage 4 that included six climbs and four sections of unpaved roads in the last 60km of the 126km race from Troyes to Bar-sur-Aube.
+Stage 5 also proved to be decisive as the longest day of the event at 175.6km, saw a mass crash in the peloton.

 Col du Platzerwasel

 The Col du Platzerwasel is sandwiched between the Petit Ballon and the Grand Ballon on stage 7's 127km route between Sélestat and Le Markstein.
 It will be one of the toughest stages of the event and that is largely due to the three back-to-back ascents.